Siddhartha-1234/Gallery-App/README.md

 # Gallery App

-A gallery app for jst trial (It has it's inbuilt photo so dont be scared)
+A gallery app for just trial (It has it's inbuilt photo so dont be scared)

 ## Run